 Courses with time spent abroad

 Many of our courses offer you the opportunity to study or work abroad, which gives you a broader experience of university education and enhances your CV.
-Look out for courses with 'Study Abroad' or 'Study in Continental Europe' in the title.
+Look out for courses with 'Study Abroad' or 'Study Abroad in a Modern Language' in the title.

 BSc with a preliminary year of study

 In Chemistry and Physics we offer courses with a preliminary year of study.
 These four-year courses are suitable for applicants who wish to study science but who need to improve their level of attainment in the sciences.
 You need the equivalent of good GCSE passes in sciences and mathematics for entry onto these courses.

 Two-thirds of the content of courses with Innovation and Quantitative Research Methods (Q-Step) follow the relevant single honours degree course structure.
 The remaining third provides additional practical innovation project work or training in quantitative methods which serve as invaluable employability experience.